LuisFilipeCouto/Project_1_LABI/README.md

 Git was used to manage the project.

 ### Detailed description/usage
-Download the folders and files, correctly place them in directories, open one of the .html files with a browser and navigate the website.
+Download the folders and files, correctly store them in directories, open one of the .html files with a browser and navigate the website.

 ### Programming/Scripting/Markup Languages
 `JavaScript` `HTML` `CSS`